-Textbooks:
+TEXTBOOKS:

 When you arrive at Cottey and enroll in classes, you will need to get books for your classes.
-Your textbooks can be purchased at the Cottey Bookstore, but the advice of most international students is not to rush to buy textbooks.
+Your textbooks can be purchased online, but the advice of most international students is not to rush to buy textbooks.
 Talk to returning students who can give you strategies on how to find less expensive used textbooks, or rent books from Amazon or Chegg.